We have five factories and 19 years of experience in plant extracts

 Citrus bioflavonoids are known to enhance the absorption of certain nutrients, particularly vitamin C. This can help to improve overall nutrient utilization and support the body's various functions.

-In conclusion, the health benefits of Citrus bioflavonoids are vast and varied, ranging from cardiovascular and immune system support to skin health and cognitive function.
+In conclusion, the health benefits of citrus bioflavonoids are vast and varied, ranging from cardiovascular and immune system support to skin health and cognitive function.
 Incorporating a diet rich in citrus fruits can be an effective way to ensure an adequate intake of these beneficial compounds and support overall health and well-being.

 6. Risks and Side Effects of Deficiency